Wound Bed Preparation and Beyond

 by Martin D. Vera, LVN, CWS

 Wound bed preparation has become the gold standard model for proper wound assessment.
 It allows us clinicians to identify and breakdown local barriers to wound healing.
-Throughout our health care careers, we have seen it over and over again: the collective emphasize on standards of care, evidence-based practice, and cost-effectiveness in order to achieve positive outcomes for our patients.The wound bed preparation model supports all of these aspects of care delivery.
+Throughout our health care careers, we have seen it over and over again: the collective emphasis on standards of care, evidence-based practice, and cost-effectiveness in order to achieve positive outcomes for our patients.The wound bed preparation model supports all of these aspects of care delivery.

 Wound bed preparation is not only the basis for clinicians to be successful in treatment, but more importantly, to achieve faster and better results for our patients afflicted by wounds.
 Achieving better wound healing results for our patients is the number one reason why we must continue to educate ourselves and our wound team members in order to be successful in this field.
 Believe me when I say, it takes a village to a heal a wound.